greenstatic/bigbluebutton-exporter/docs/installation/bigbluebutton_exporter.md

     thereby causing you to lose access to your metrics.
     So after the upgrade you will need to add the location directive again.

-    You could also add a seperate site configuration, but this will require you do point another domain to the server to do virtual hosting and acquire a seperate HTTPS certificate.
+    You could also add a seperate site configuration, but this will require you to point another domain to the server, configure virtual hosting and acquire a seperate HTTPS certificate.

 ### 7. Reload Nginx and test
 First check if your Nginx configuration is syntactically valid: